Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Introduction

 \section{Introduction}

-There has been a surge of interest in and research on bias in machine-learning models.
-An area of focus is the presence of bias in large language models (LLMs), especially those trained on extensive datasets sourced primarily from the internet.
-These models have attracted increasing attention due to the influence they are poised to have as they are rapidly integrated into a wide array of applications \cite{gallegos2023bias, wan2023kelly, sheng2021societal, liu2023trustworthy}.
-Bias in these models manifests in diverse ways, ranging from overtly discriminatory generations to more subtle expressions like stereotypes.
+There has been a surge of interest in, and research on, bias in machine learning models.
+An important area of focus is the presence of bias in large language models (LLMs), especially those trained on extensive datasets sourced primarily from the internet.
+These models have attracted increasing attention due to their rapid integration into a wide array of applications \citep{10.1162/coli_a_00524, wan2023kelly, sheng2021societal, liu2023trustworthy}.
+Bias in these models manifests in diverse ways, ranging from overtly discriminatory generations to more subtle expressions like perpetuating stereotypes.
 In particular, biases toward underprivileged groups, such as racial minorities, have rightfully garnered attention, as they persist across many social contexts.
 Uncovering these issues represents a crucial step in addressing the potential implications of such biases in downstream applications.

-Counterfactual bias evaluation is a common approach in bias quantification that measures invariance, or lack thereof, in the outcomes of a model for a particular task across different groups, holding all else equal \cite{de2019bias,czarnowska2021quantifying}.
-A pertinent example is perturbing the race associated with a piece of text from one group (e.g. White) to another (e.g. Black) and checking if a model's sentiment prediction changes.
+Counterfactual bias evaluation is a common approach in bias quantification that measures invariance, or lack thereof, in the outcomes of a model for a particular task across different groups, holding all else equal \citep{de2019bias,czarnowska2021quantifying, martinkova-etal-2023-measuring, cimitan-etal-2024-curation}.
+A pertinent example is perturbing the race associated with a piece of text from one group (e.g. White) to another (e.g. Black) and measuring whether a model's sentiment prediction changes.
 Although this is a widely used approach in bias quantification, it ignores the fact that LLM training data does not necessarily follow the same structure for different groups.

-Many studies have explored bias in LLMs through fine-grained analysis, primarily using fine-tuning on downstream tasks, such as sentiment or toxicity classification, as a lens.
-These studies employ a diverse set of metrics to detect variations in model behavior \cite{gallegos2023bias, delobelle2022measuring, czarnowska2021quantifying, mokander2023auditing, liang2021towards, ribeiro-etal-2020-beyond, levy-etal-2023-comparing, echterhoff2024cognitive}.
-As an example, some LLMs have been shown to demonstrate bias by tending to categorize text related to Muslims as toxic \cite{Rae1}.
-Standard and Chain-of-Thought (CoT) \cite{Wei1} prompting has also been used for bias quantification and identification in LLMs \cite{ganguli2023capacity, cheng-etal-2023-marked, kaneko2024evaluating, tian2023interpretable}.
-While some challenges arise in using prompting in this setting \cite{zayed2024dontpromptbasedfairnessmetrics}, it remains a useful tool.
-As a standard approach in counterfactual bias analysis, these works often use template-based probing datasets, but a quantitative study of potential caveats with such datasets has not been reported.